tensorflow/minigo/RESULTS.md

 During v15's run, we realized that our evaluation cluster infrastructure was in need of some upgrades, primarily for two reasons:

-1. We wanted to include LZ in the mix, so we could cross-evaluate LZ models with our own.
+1. We wanted to include external reference points, so that we could get a more stable evaluation.
 1. We wanted to be able to run each model with its preferred configuration (init to parent for v10/v12, and init to loss for v14/v15.)
+This would seem easy - run each side as an independent subprocess.
+However, because of GPU memory / TPU contention issues, this was tricky to do.